petehunt/zod-json-rpc/README.md

 ## Future work

 - Ideally, this should be split into separate packages for the client and server to minimize the number of dependencies that need to be installed.
+- Support multiple lazy loaded namespaces / apps in a single server.
 - The server CLI should integrate with `ts-node-dev` for automatic reloading